JoelLF/Task-Manager/README.md

 ER diagram for the Task Manager
 <img src="docs/relational_diagram.png"></img>
 <p>Relational diagram for the Task Manager</p>
-For an in-depth explanation on the data model please refer to the document found at:
+For an in-depth explanation (in spanish) on the data model please refer to the document found at:
 <p>https://github.com/JoelLF/Task-Manager/blob/master/docs/data_explanation.pdf</p>

 ***